Autism spectrum disorder is the diagnostic label given to a broad category of neurodevelopmental disorders.

 - uncommon responses to taste, sight, sound, smell, or touch

 - repetitive or ritualistic behaviors

-Autistic disorder was on the severe end of the spectrum.
-You’d likely see an array of symptoms early on.
+Autistic disorder was considered on the more severe end of the spectrum.
+You’d likely see more noticeable symptoms early on.
 These involve:

 - challenges with social interaction